 Hit and Run OCD is a type of OCD that causes people to fear hitting, injuring, or killing a pedestrian while driving.
 They may check their vehicle for damage and avoid driving or driving in certain places and conditions.
 They often go to great lengths to do so.
 This point is explained well in a case study by the International OCD Foundation.

 Like many forms of OCD, people with hit-and-run OCD experience the need to check and recheck their actions.
-The checking follows anxiety, producing obsessive thoughts such as did I run someone over?
-This need to check is a compulsive behaviour, to ease their anxiety about the thought that they could have run someone or something over and not be aware of it.
+This checking follows obsessive thoughts such as did I run someone over?
+The need to check is a compulsive behaviour, to ease their anxiety about the thought that they could have run someone or something over and not be aware of it.

 The cornerstone of OCD is to have both obsessions and compulsions and with hit-and-run OCD, the obsessions are the thoughts about a car accident, and the compulsions are the checking.